michaelwelles/test-repo/scratch.md

 ## Solving for the class

 An overview of the proposed architecture can be found in the [the Architecture document](./architecture.md).
-Essentially, the Authorization Service:
+Essentially, the Authorization Service will:
-* reads user/entity-related data from various Kafka topics
+* read user/entity-related data from various Kafka topics
-* applies permission rules to this data
+* apply permission rules to this data
-* writes the results to two Kafka topics (User Permissions and Entity Permissions)
+* write the results to two Kafka topics (User Permissions and Entity Permissions)
-* makes the Kafka topic data available through a permissions API, for those servcies that don't want to access the topics directly
+* make the Kafka topic data available through a permissions API, for those servcies that don't want to access the topics directly

 This service is intended to provide a solution for all of the user-based entity operation authorization questions at MediaMath.
 We have validated our model